-- 1. The competition is open to seniors and juniors in the Colleges of Engineering and Architecture. - 2.
-The competition is held on the evening of the third Friday in April. - 3.
-A preliminary contest shall be held before a committee of four, representing each of the three Schools of Engineering, and the College of Architecture at such time and place as this committee may decide.
-Each contestant in this preliminary contest shall (a) submit a letter of not more than four hundred words outlining the purpose and argument of his proposed address; (b) speak from a platform, without notes, for not more than five minutes either on the subject of the proposed address or on some other subject at the contestant's option.
-From the contestants at this preliminary contest not more than seven candidates shall be selected by the committee for the final contest. - 4.
-The speeches delivered in the competition shall be on technical subjects and original in character.
+- The competition is open to seniors and juniors in the Colleges of Engineering and Architecture. - 2.
+The competition will be held on the evening of the third Friday in April. - 3.
+The candidates are required to read a summary of their arguments (not more than four hundred words in length) before a committee representing the Colleges of Engineering and Architecture.
+These summaries shall be read on the Monday of the week in which the final competition falls.
+Competitors, not to exceed eight in number, will then be selected for the final competition, the choice being based on the character of the summaries submitted. - 4.
+The speeches delivered in the competition shall be on technical subjects, and original in character.
 Any technical subject may be chosen by the competitor that may seem to him best suited to furnish an opportunity for persuasive argument.
 Questions relating to his profession that would naturally come before semi-technical or non-technical commissions, boards of directors, and conventions, are of peculiar fitness.
 In making the award, both the character of the argument and the manner of presentation will be considered.
 Each speech shall be limited to fifteen minutes. - 5.
 The delivery shall be without notes, but illustrative material such as diagrams, plans, models, or lantern slides may be used. - 6.
-The judges of the final contest shall be six in number-one selected by the College of Architecture, one selected by each of the three Schools of the College of Engineering, one selected by the Department of Public Speaking, and one selected by the President of the University from men prominent in business life in the City of Ithaca. - A student who has already received the first prize shall not be eligible for subsequent competition.
+The prizes shall be awarded by a committee consisting of five members, one selected by the College of Architecture, two selected by the College of Engineering, one selected by the Department of Public Speaking, and one selected by the President of the University from citizens of Ithaca prominent in mercantile or banking business or in public affairs. - 7.
+A student who has already received the first prize shall not be eligible for subsequent competition.